 If data is the source of your interest, Volusion is a great bet.
 Their analytics tool is beyond brilliant, however, the likes of Shopify seem to win my heart.

 For me, Volusion is a real average player in the market.
 It shines in some areas like offering video-based products, lots of payment gateways, and suggested products.
-However, there’s lots of features it doesn’t seem to include.
+However, there are lots of features it doesn’t seem to include.
 For example, if you want to build a blog to work alongside your website or online store, you can’t do this with Volusion.
 If you want to sell online, you’ll need an SSL certificate and this isn’t included within the price.

 By all means, give Volusion a try.
 They offer a free 14-day trial, so give it a go and see for yourself.
 You may find that they offer exactly what you need.
 However, on a personal note, other eCommerce builders offer a lot more and their value for money is better.